Slough, 21 August 2014

 Airwave to participate at Critical Communications Middle East 2014

-Airwave, the leading mission critical voice and data communications provider, has been invited to present and participate in a panel discussion at Critical Communications Middle East 2013 taking place at the JW Marriott Marquis, Dubai from 15 to 17 September 2013.
+Airwave, the leading provider of mission critical voice and data communications, has again been invited by the organisers to present and participate in a panel discussion at Critical Communications Middle East 2014 taking place at the Jumeirah Beach Hotel, Dubai from 14 to 16 September 2014.

-As well as presenting during the event, Airwave has a stand presence to showcase some of the business’s more recent achievements.
-These include the London 2012 Olympic and Paralympic Games, Airwave’s 2011/ 2012 sustainability achievements and business continuity case studies.
+As well as presenting at the event, Airwave will have a stand presence (stand B6) to showcase some of the business’s more recent product launches and to share expertise and experiences with colleagues in the region.

 Airwave’s conference schedule:

 • Monday, 15 September at 13:50 (20 minutes)

 PANEL DISCUSSION: Exploring the full potential of mission-critical broadband